-On October 1, 2010, the employee is rehired by the city to do snow removal for a maximum of 200 hours.
+On October 1, 2023, the employee is rehired by the city to do snow removal for a maximum of 200 hours.
 This second position with the city also does not meet the 600-hour and one-year requirement to qualify for WRS.
-However, the employer is required to look back to determine if the employee has worked 600 hours in the applying the 12-month look-back provision, has not worked sufficient hours to be WRS eligible (260 hrs. + 200 hrs. = 460 hrs.) and is not expected to meet the hourly criterion with this new position.
-Therefore, the employee still does not qualify for WRS participation.
+In this case, the employee has not worked 600 hours in the preceding 12-month period, is not expected to work 600 hours with the new position, and is not enrolled in the WRS.

-On June 1, 2011, the employee's 12-month anniversary date, the employee is rehired to work on the city's street crew as part-time, seasonal for 260 hours.
-The employee has now met the 12-month WRS eligibility criterion, but after
+On June 1, 2024, the employee's 12-month anniversary date, the employee is rehired to work on the city's street crew as part-time, seasonal for 260 hours.
+The employee has now met the 12-month WRS eligibility criterion, but after applying the 12-month look-back provision, has not worked sufficient hours to be WRS eligible and is not enrolled.